alexnathanson/EPSolar_Tracer/README.md

 ### Via USB port
 This works with a USB to RS485 converter (ch340T chip model).

 I was not able to get this to work with the manufacturer's recommended cable (Model: CC-USB-RS485-150U) because the EXAR USB drivers would not work with this version of the Raspberry Pi.
 A number of other people have successfullly used that cable and EXAR drivers with earlier Raspberry Pi models.
+(EXAR drivers: https://www.exar.com/design-tools/software-drivers)

 The pymodbus library is better to use because it has more options, but minimalmodbus works too.